Autonomous-Finance/amm-monitor/README.md

 However, it cannot have one more "indicators" subscription for TRUNK-BARK.

-The limitation applies even if the subscription owners are different.

 **Example Scenario 2**

 A process has a subscription to "top n market data" for the **top 5** tokens by market cap, with market cap expressed in **BARK**.
 Furthermore, it has a subscription to "top n market data" for the **top 5**, with market cap expressed in **wAR**.
 Having these 2 at the same time works.

 However, the process cannot have one more "top n market data" subscription for the **top 3** tokens, with market cap expressed in **BARK** or **wAR**.
 In this case, the difference in the `N` parameter doesn't matter.

-And, just like with "indicators", the limitiation applies even if the subscription owners are different.

 ## Dexi Data - Core